 The list of famous people, living and dead, who have thrived from not going to school , but who were, instead, self-taught, is impressive: Yehudi Menuhin, Albert Einstein, Isaac Newton, Thomas Edison, the Brontes, Beatrix Potter, C S Lewis, George Bernard Shaw, Agatha Christie, Noel Coward, Doris Lessing, Jessica Mitford, Gerald Durrell ... to name but a few.

-It is hard to know what would have happened to these talented people under other circumstances, but it is my belief that the key is that they did not have their love of life and thirst for knowledge squashed out of them by school.
+It is hard to know what would have happened to these talented people under other circumstances, but it is my belief that the key is that they did not have their love of life squashed out of them by school.
 Not 'that I want my children necessarily to 'succeed' by the normal measure of society.
-I want them to be free and happy
+I want them to be free and happy.

 The idea that one can only learn by being taught is, as John Holt wrote, "100% false".
 Toddlers learn to walk and talk perfectly well (Indeed, better) without our help and this vast capacity to learn for themselves doesn't arbitrarily stop at 4½.
 John Holt again: "Children come to school curious ... listlessness, boredom and apathy all come later".
-I would add that this process is aided and abetted by television [update, October 2018: and now, especially, smartphones], which ruins a child's ability to use his imagination - and computers and videos are being used increasingly in schools [update, October 2018: the situation is far worse now, with tablets and laptops almost ubiquitous in schools], as well as in the home.
+I would add that this process is aided and abetted by television, which ruins a child's ability to use his imagination - and computers and videos are being used increasingly in schools, as well as in the home.
 The premise upon which 'education' is based is that the child is an empty sheet of paper, to be filled, rather than a seed which, with nurturing, will grow of its own accord into the full-sized perfection that we can see all around us in nature.

 More to the point, for me, is that children at home tend to be more socially mature and emotionally stable than their schooled friends, who are dependent on their same-age peers for language, attitudes and taste.